tensorstrike28/python_basics/README.md

 # Python Basics

 This repository contains beginner-level Python scripts for learning core programming concepts.
-Vanilla pthon, no package imports.
+Vanilla python, no package imports.
+Python mastery, one code at a time!

 ## Topics Covered